mlicer/MatlabBRIFS/README.md

 # MatlabBRIFS

-This is a repository of all the MATLAB codes i wrote for BRIFS system verification and visualization.
+This is a repository of all the MATLAB codes i wrote or modified for BRIFS system verification and visualization.

+June 2016.